Danny Mullen

-Daniel Mullen (born 1 March 1995) is a Scottish professional footballer who plays as a striker for Scottish Championship side Partick Thistle.
-He has previously played for Livingston, St Mirren and Dundee.
+Daniel Mullen (born 1 March 1995) is a Scottish professional footballer who plays as a striker.
+He has previously played for Livingston, St Mirren, Dundee, Partick Thistle and Derry City.

 Career

 Livingston

 Mullen signed for Livingston at youth level in 2012 after being released by Aberdeen.
 After progressing through the youth ranks at Livingston, Mullen made his debut for the first-team on 18 August 2012 against Airdrie United as a second-half substitute at the age of 17.
 He scored his first goal for the club on 8 December 2012 in a 2–1 win over Dunfermline Athletic.
 In total, he made 24 appearances in all competitions in his first season at the club, with most coming as a substitute.

 St Mirren

 With Mullen's contract at Livingston due to expire in 2018, Mullen moved to St Mirren in December 2017.
 He initially moved on an "emergency loan" basis, with a five-figure transfer fee due to be paid for the permanent transfer in January.
 On 11 January 2018 it was confirmed that Mullen had signed a 2 1/2-year permanent deal with Saints, tying him to the club until the summer of 2020.
 In June 2020, Mullen left Saints when his contract expired.